This post contains affiliate links.

-For today’s wings, you have two options: buffalo or sticky sriracha.
-I know, I know, how can you choose?
-Well, that’s the beauty of it – don’t!
-Both types of sauce are made with kitchen staples, so there’s a high chance that you have everything you need to try these vegan wings both ways.
+For today’s wings, you’ve got two mouthwatering options: zingy buffalo or sticky Sriracha.
+(I know, I know, how can you possibly choose?)
+Well, that’s the beauty of it—you don’t have to!
+Both sauces are made with kitchen staples, so you likely have everything you need to whip up both flavors.
+Let’s dive in!

 Reader rating